cloukit/notification/USAGE.md

 }
 ```

-For more complex examples the source code of the Demo Stories above.
+For more complex examples see the source code of the Demo Stories above.